kyma-project/kyma/docs/service-mesh/03-02-istio-patch.md

   - Automatic sidecar injection is enabled.
   - Istio `policies.authentication.istio.io` CustomResourceDefinition (CRD) is present in the system.

 If the Istio deployment fails to meet any of these criteria, the patch fails, which results in a failed installation.
-If the installation failed, get the Istio patch logs to find out which criteria the Istio deployment didnt' meet.
+If the installation failed, get the Istio patch logs to find out which criteria the Istio deployment didn't' meet.
 Run:

 ```
 kubectl logs -n istio-system -l app=istio-kyma-patch